DOV-Vlaanderen/pydov/docs/quickstart.rst

     from pydov.search.boring import BoringSearch
     boringsearch = BoringSearch()

-Now we can query for boreholes either on attributes, on location or on a combination of both.
+To refine the data request, we can query for boreholes on attributes and location.
 To query on attributes, we use the OGC filter functions from OWSLib.
 For example, to request all boreholes with a depth over 2000 m, we would use the following ``query`` parameter:

 ::